Beyond the Black Sea

 In 1986 the world’s worst nuclear disaster occurred at Chernobyl.
 Today, radiation levels are normal and, in fact, are similar to that of Kiev.
 This enables us to travel safely to the site itself.
 In a fascinating day, we get to within 100 metres of Reactor 4 and visit the deserted ghost town of Pripyat.
 We may also have time to visit a village where we can meet and speak to the people who were resettled.
-As a travel experience this day is unparalleled and Travel Directors is the first Australian company to offer this enthralling excursion.
+As a travel experience this day is unparalleled.

 28/08/2019 Kiev – Kamyanets-Podilsky (BLD)

 Today we visit the stunning Peschersk Lavra, or Monastery of the Caves.
 A UNESCO World Heritage monument, the monastery is a dazzling combination of beautiful domed buildings and catacombs.
 Below the Lavra are numerous caves where monks once lived and prayed, and which were later used as burial sites.
-In the evening we board our train for the journey to Western Ukraine.
+Late afternoon we board our train for the journey to Western Ukraine.